Militereum/Militereum/README.md

 As soon as your wallet has connected to Militereum, the firewall gets minimized and keeps running in the background.

-Every raw transaction passes through Militereum and if it is suspicious, Militereum will block the transaction and prevent it from leaving your device.
+Every raw transaction passes through Militereum and if it is suspicious, Militereum will block the transaction and prevent it from leaving your PC.

 Here's an example.
 Navigate to [Uniswap](https://app.uniswap.org/) or [Balancer](https://app.balancer.fi/).
 Initiate a swap from one of your tokens to another.
 Before Uniswap or Balancer can swap your token, you'll need to sign a so-called _token allowance_.